firstbatchxyz/dria-blog/docs/how-to/singletons.md

 ---
 categories:
-- Workflows
+- Software Engineering
-description: Learn about Singletons in Dria, including how to use and create your own for efficient task handling with Pydantic validation.
+description: Discover how to create and utilize Singletons in Dria for efficient task management using Pydantic models.
 tags:
+- Singleton
-- Singletons
+- Pydantic
 - Dria
-- Pydantic
 - Task Management
-- Data Generation
+- Workflow
 ---

 # Singletons